Color blood indicator formula. Blood color index is reduced: reasons. Reasons for deviation from the norm

 • autoimmune hemolytic anemia.

-What analysis allows you to determine the level of CPU
+What analysis allows you to determine the CPU level

-CP is calculated based on data obtained from manual counting of erythrocytes and hemoglobin.
-The hemoglobin content is determined using a Sali hemometer, in which the blood sample under study is mixed with hydrochloric acid and brought to the normal color parameter.
+CP is calculated based on data obtained by manually counting red blood cells and hemoglobin.
+The hemoglobin content is determined using a Sali hemometer, in which the blood sample being tested is mixed with hydrochloric acid and adjusted to the normal color value.
 The amount of hemoglobin is determined using a special graduated scale.

-The number of erythrocytes is detected by counting cells in the Goryaev chamber, which is a slide with slits and a microscopic mesh.
-The diluted blood sample is placed in the capillary spaces to fill the chamber, red blood cells are counted in 5 large and 16 small squares, then the number of cells in 1 μl of blood is obtained using the formula.
+The number of red blood cells is determined by counting cells in a Goryaev chamber, which is a glass slide with slits and a microscopic mesh.
+The diluted blood sample is placed into the capillary spaces to fill the chamber, the red blood cells in 5 large and 16 small squares are counted, then the number of cells in 1 μl of blood is obtained using the formula.

-The resulting data is used to calculate the CPU using the formula above.
+The obtained data is used to calculate the CPU using the formula given above.

 CPU Level Correction

-Correcting the CPU level implies eliminating the cause
+Correcting the CPU level involves eliminating the cause

-To normalize the CPU level, it is necessary to establish the reason for the deviation.
-Anemias affecting the decrease and increase in the value of CP are not an independent disease, but a consequence of any pathology.
-So, the cause of iron deficiency anemia can be chronic internal bleeding, impaired absorption of iron, diseases of the small intestine, exocrine pancreatic insufficiency, increased need for iron in pregnant women, malnutrition, etc. Therefore, treatment will be based not only on taking iron-containing drugs, but also on eliminating the factors that caused iron deficiency.
+To normalize the CPU level, it is necessary to establish the cause of the deviation.
+Anemia, which affects the decrease and increase in the value of CP, is not an independent disease, but a consequence of some pathology.
+Thus, the cause of iron deficiency anemia can be chronic internal bleeding, impaired iron absorption, diseases of the small intestine, exocrine pancreatic insufficiency, increased need for iron in pregnant women, poor nutrition, etc. Therefore, treatment will be based not only on taking iron-containing drugs, but also on eliminating the factors that caused iron deficiency.

-The same applies to other types of anemias.
+The same applies to other types of anemia.
 All of them are a reflection of other diseases that require correction.
-When the disease that led to the anemia is healed, the CPU will return to normal.
+When the disease that led to anemia is cured, the CP will return to normal.

-Not everyone knows what the color index of blood is, what it is for, how it affects a person's condition.
-The blood is red because red blood cells contain hemoglobin.
-The cells contain the amount of iron that is needed to transport oxygen to all parts of the body.
+Not everyone knows what a blood color index is, why it is needed, or how it affects a person’s condition.
+Blood is red because red blood cells contain hemoglobin.
+The cells contain the amount of iron that is necessary to transport oxygen to all parts of the body.

-If the level of hemoglobin is less or more than the norm, then the color of the blood and its quality also change.
-This speaks of the pathological processes occurring in the body.
+If the hemoglobin level is less or more than normal, then the color of the blood and its quality also change.
+This indicates pathological processes occurring in the body.

 Properties and role of hemoglobin